alexcasalboni/unleash-edge-fork/docs/quickstart.md

     Optionally, you can set up multiple layers between your application and the Unleash instance (daisy chaining).
 This lets you define the optimal configuration for caching and resilience, while adapting Unleash Edge to your architecture's topology.
   </TabItem>
   <TabItem value="offline" label="Offline mode">
     Unleash Edge can also run in offline mode, so it doesn't need a connection to an upstream Unleash instance.
-This can simplify local development or in environments with limited connectivity.
+This can simplify local development or help in environments with limited connectivity.

     Check out [this folder](https://github.com/Unleash/unleash-edge/tree/main/examples) to find sample features files for offline mode.
   </TabItem>